10 Warning Signs When Selecting an Expert Witness

 |

 Expert witnesses, and their participation in significant cases, are vital to an attorney’s success… or failure.
-Selecting the right specialist the first time round is imperative – and to ensure the best selection, attorneys need to distinguish between perfect experts, and those that might not suit their unique needs.
+Selecting the right expert the first time around is imperative – and to ensure the best selection, attorneys need to distinguish between perfect experts and those that might not suit their unique needs.
+Failing to properly vet your candidates can help you avoid bad expert witnesses and the various expert witness red flags that can derail your case.

 A strong CV and relevant experience do not make an individual a great expert witness.
-Based on our experience, we have compiled a variety of factors that can be a cause for concern when deciding on the right candidate.
+Based on our experience, we have compiled a variety of factors that highlight expert witness hiring pitfalls, which can be a cause for concern when deciding on the right candidate.
+These expert witness warning signs can help attorneys avoid potential pitfalls when choosing the best expert for their case.
 While a great candidate may still display one of these factors at first glance, a multitude of red flags should likely lead you to look for a different expert.
-The following ten indicators have helped us in identifying such red flags.

 2. The specialist requires a fixed rate retainer that is far in excess of the amount of time they will need to review materials.